 Died: c.
 1634, presumed in the West Indies

 Gioachino Greco was a trailblazer in the history of chess.
 Though predating formal championship systems, he rose to legendary status through his travels and writings.
 He is best remembered for his methodical documentation of full chess games, something rare at the time.
-Greco’s style was highly tactical, filled with sacrifices, attacks on f7, and smothered mates.
+Greco’s style was highly tactical, rich in sacrifices, attacks on f7, and the famous smothered mate.
 His examples served not only as brilliancies but also as teaching models.
 He played in major cities such as Rome, Paris, London, and Madrid, reportedly defeating top players wherever he went.

 Greco’s games often included what would later be known as standard motifs: traps, forks, and mating nets.
 His writings laid the groundwork for positional understanding before the emergence of players like Philidor.
 Though much of his biography is uncertain, he is said to have died young while traveling in the West Indies.
-Before his death, he bequeathed his chess-related earnings to the Jesuit order, suggesting a deep personal and cultural connection to the Catholic Church.
+Before his death, he donated his chess earnings to the Jesuit order, reflecting his cultural and personal ties to the Catholic Church.

-Greco never held a title in a formal sense, but his pioneering role in chess education and combination play secured his place as one of the most influential chess figures of the pre-modern era.
+Though he never held a formal title, Greco’s pioneering role in chess education and his mastery of combinations secured his place as one of the most influential figures of the pre-modern era.

 «I have gathered this knowledge of chess to showcase my skills so that others may learn and improve.» – Gioachino Greco